Lakhlan

-Lakhlan (name originated from Lakhi Jungle) is a community of eight villages(now left seven as no family of this clan is living in village Sudhiwas) in Behal tehsil, Bhiwani district, Haryana state, India.
-Behal is a nearby market for these villages.
-Lakhlan are Jat by caste and main occupation is agriculture.
-This community has passion of joining defence forces and contributing towards national security.
-Dada Bhomiya is the totem of this clan and a huge temple is built in village Patwan.
-Origin place of this clan is from Lakhi Jungle.
-This clan moved to village Patwan in around 1200 CE.

-The name of these eight villages as given below:
+Lakhlan (name originated from Lakhi Jungle) is a community of eight villages (later seven as no family of this clan remains in Sudhiwas) in Behal tehsil, Bhiwani district, in the Indian state of Haryana.
+Behal is a nearby market.
+Lakhlan are Jat.
+The main occupation is agriculture.
+This community sends many of its youth to join the defence forces and contribute towards national security.
+Dada Bhomiya is the totem of this clan.
+A temple is in Patwan.
+The clan is from Lakhi Jungle.
+It moved to Patwan around 1200 CE.
+The eight villages are: